zzzprojects/docs/dappertutorial.net/pages/third-party-libraries/dapper-contrib-third-party-library.md

 ## APIs

-Once you install this library then, the following extension methods will automatically add to `DbConnection`:
+Once you install this library, the following extension methods will automatically be added to `DbConnection`:

 - [Get](/get)
 - [GetAll](/getall)